pyodide/pyodide-blog/content/posts/react-in-pyodide.md

 How `pythonify` is implemented is not as important as the fact it is *possible*, and that you can use it to make your components more pythonic.

 > The implementation used in this post is fairly concise (~50 lines) but is convoluted.
 You can find it in `demos/react-in-pyodide/pythonify.py`.
 The full example is at `demos/react-in-pyodide/demo-4.html`.
+You can find the JS fiddle here.

 # Incorporating MUI into Python